0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 when they are released and no longer used for a node service.
 It is your responsibility as a delegator to communicate with the node operator using the tokens, if you want him to release the tokens from node service.

-### Rewards for delegated tokens

-You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) for delegating tokens to node operators.
-The rewards depend on the number of rewardable tokens delegated: $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$

-The calculation method for rewards, and the history of quarterly payouts can bee seen [here](https://gitlab.com/partisiablockchain/node-operators-rewards/-/blob/main/mainnet/README.md#computing-rewards)

 ### How to delegate MPC tokens

 Before you delegate tokens you should visit the [Staking Marketplace](https://discord.com/channels/819902335567265792/1075334307821920337)  where you can find node operators interested in receiving delegated stakes.